 This will soften them up and make them more suitable for baking.

 For the banana sheet cake, 2 ripe bananas—or around 1 cup of mashed banana—are required.

 Mash the bananas when you’re ready to use them, not beforehand, so that they won’t begin to brown.

 Don’t exceed 1 cup of mashed bananas or else the cake will not be as soft.

 Key to Success #2 – Lots of Tangy Cream Cheese

-Two packages of cream cheese are used in the cream cheese frosting to increase the tangy flavor.
+The cream cheese frosting uses two packages of cream cheese to increase the tangy flavor.

 Before making the frosting, be sure to soften the butter and cream cheese by allowing them both to rest at room temperature for at least an hour.

 It will be much smoother to blend the cream cheese and butter if you let them warm up to room temperature.

 Cream the cream cheese and butter with the vanilla extract until the mixture is smooth with a hand mixer or stand mixer.